kdlabs-org/kdn-sdk/example-app/README.md

     •	Resolve Names to Addresses: Convert human-readable Kadena names (e.g., alice.kda) into blockchain addresses.
     •	Resolve Addresses to Names: Convert Kadena blockchain addresses into their corresponding names.
+    •	Fetch Sale State: Retrieve information about whether a name is sellable and its current price.
+    •	Fetch Name Info: Get detailed information about a Kadena name, including price, market price, availability, and sale status.
+    •	Fetch Price By Period: Retrieve the price for registering a name for a specific period (e.g., 1 year or 2 years).
     •	Debouncing for Performance: Prevents excessive API calls by waiting for user input to settle before triggering requests.
-    •	Network Selector: Choose from supported Kadena networks (testnet04, testnet05, mainnet01, development).
-    •	Responsive Design: User-friendly interface optimized for desktops and mobile devices.

 ## Debouncing in Action

+## Benefits of Debouncing

-Debouncing is implemented in this app to: 1.
+** Debouncing is implemented in this app to: ** 1.
 Optimize Performance: Ensures that API calls are made only after a brief pause in user input (500ms by default).
 2. Enhance User Experience: Prevents overloading the network with rapid requests, especially during fast typing or frequent button clicks.
 3. Reduce API Load: Minimizes redundant API calls, improving overall app efficiency and scalability.

 The custom debounce utility used in this app is reusable and avoids reliance on third-party libraries like Lodash.